Wildfires worsen in Colorado, 32,000 flee homes

 DEATH IN UTAH

-Still, the Waldo Canyon Fire, burning primarily within the Pike National Forest on the western fringe of Colorado City, was dwarfed in size by wildfires elsewhere across the state, and by a fatal blaze that flared with renewed intensity in Utah.
+Still, the Waldo Canyon Fire, burning primarily within the Pike National Forest on the western fringe of Colorado's second most populous city, was dwarfed in size by wildfires elsewhere across the state, and by a fatal blaze that flared with renewed intensity in Utah.

 Authorities said on Tuesday a body was found in the ashes the fast-moving Wood Hollow Fire about 100 miles (161 km) south of Salt Lake City, marking the first fatality in a blaze that has scorched over 39,000 acres (15,780 hectares) of rolling hills covered by parched cheat grass and sagebrush.